aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 users password is valid without having to call to your LDAP server and validate it for you.

 > If you do not define the `sync_passwords` key or have it set false, a user is always applied a
 > random 16 character hashed password.
+This hashed password is only set once upon initial
+> import so no needless updates are performed on user records upon login.

 ### Database Sync Attributes